BILLyTheLiTTle/LazyColumns/README.md

 [![](https://jitpack.io/v/BILLyTheLiTTle/LazyColumns.svg)](https://jitpack.io/#BILLyTheLiTTle/LazyColumns)

 # LazyColumns
 Here you will find variation of `LazyColumn`s for Jetpack Compose.
+You can have the List UI you have used to, in a **Jetpack Compose** way eliminating the need of `AndroidView` Composable.

 ## Compatibility
 | LazyColums  | Kotlin | Jetpack Compose  |